sjpfenninger/modelling-energy-systems/advanced/nonlinear-v2.md

 ```{warning}
 The notation $f \in C^2(\mathbb{R}^n \to \mathbb{R})$ means that the function f is twice and continously differentiable, so the first and second derivatives exist $ x \in R^n $.
 ```
-But how can we solve the Non-Linear Optimization problem in case of convex functions ?
+How can we solve the Non-Linear optimisation problem in case of convex functions ?
 Let's start by building some mathematical background.
 Assuming that function $f$ is twice differentiable and that $x^*$ is the presumed extremum, either minimum or maximum, the Taylor expansion of the function around $x^*$  ignoring third order terms and higher is presented in equation {eq}`Taylor`.
-To generalize the case for a multivariable optimization problem, the vector x is defined as $(x_1, x_2, \dots, x_n)^T$.
+To generalize the case for a multivariable optimisation problem, the vector x is defined as $(x_1, x_2, \dots, x_n)^T$.

 ```{math}